 Autonomous Container Database Maintenance

-Container database maintenance takes at the time of the quarterly infrastructure maintenance run.
+Container database maintenance takes place at the time of the quarterly infrastructure maintenance run.
 Container database maintenance includes Oracle Database software patches.
 Autonomous Database offers two CDB maintenance type choices:

 - Release Update (RU): Autonomous Database installs only the most current release update.